Do You Think Children Should Worship in Adult Services?

 Is there any question?
 The Scripture is clear, children should be in worship with their parents!

-Chris Daniel is a children’s pastor in Florida.
+Chris Daniel served as a children’s pastor in Florida.

 Looking for more posts on worship?
 Try these articles!